 “I learned things like professional interaction, real responsibility, which has consequences for another individual’s livelihood, and real-life problem-solving skills,” he said.
 “My boss gave me the opportunity to polish all of these skills and taught me business practices along the way.
 I feel that I am much more prepared for the real world, and for that I will always be grateful for the guidance and opportunities my first employer gave to me.”

 Vitone transferred to DePaul University and earned his BSB degree in Economics.
 Graduating summa cum laude, he received the Delta Sigma Pi Scholarship Key, awarded each year to the graduating senior with the highest GPA in a business discipline.
-He started his career as a data analyst at AECOM, where he was an intern during his senior year, and now works as a data scientist at Caterpillar.
+He started his career as a data analyst at AECOM, where he was an intern during his senior year, and is now working there as an economist.

 College of DuPage continues to provide Vitone with a cost-effective education, as he completed the Desktop Database Proficiency certificate and an Associate in Applied Science in software development.
 He continues to take classes that he finds interesting.